hashicorp/terraform/website/docs/language/expressions/function-calls.html.md

 The `timestamp` function returns a representation of the current system time at the point when Terraform calls it, and the `uuid` function returns a random result which differs on each call.
-Without any special behavior these would would both cause the final configuration during the apply step not to match the actions shown in the plan, which violates the Terraform execution model.
+Without any special behavior these would both cause the final configuration during the apply step not to match the actions shown in the plan, which violates the Terraform execution model.